Flea Control and Flea Prevention In Dogs and Cats

 And your pets have, too!

-The dog I saw today absolutely covered in fleas inspired me to write today’s Daily Post on flea control.
+The dog I saw today absolutely covered in fleas inspired me to write today’s post on flea control.

 Why?